Risks

 Likewise, the VAT work stream should be integrated with contingent technology and finance projects.

-This may prove challenging as a number of initiatives, particularly those that deal with systems development and technology enablers, are often not visible to the tax function — another point that underscores the need for transparency and upfront communications.
+This may prove challenging as many initiatives, particularly those related to systems development and technology enablers, are often not visible to the tax function—another point that underscores the need for transparency and upfront communications.

 Failure to align with initiatives that can intersect with VAT can result in a VAT design that is inefficient from a process perspective and not a “best fit” for the business.